Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/C _ Edit Distance.md

 We can convert str1 into str2 by inserting a 's'.

-Input:   str1 = "cat", str2 = "cut"

-Output:  1

-We can convert str1 into str2 by replacing 'a' with 'u'.

 Input:   str1 = "sunday", str2 = "saturday"

 Output:  3

 Last three and first characters are same.
 We basically need to convert "un" to "atur".
 This can be done using below three operations.
 Replace 'n' with 'r', insert t, insert a

 **What are the subproblems in this case?**